davepinch/davepinch/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on [https://pinchy.cc](https://pinchy.cc).
-- 🌱 I’m currently learning Jekyll.
+- 🌱 I’m currently learning Hugo.

 <!--
 **davepinch/davepinch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.